oss-slu/oss.slu.github.io/blog/2024-11-25-lrda-desktop.md

 #### **UI and UX Enhancements**

-We listened closely to user feedback and made significant updates to improve the app's design and functionality:
+We listened closely to user feedback and made significant updates to improve the app's design and functionality.
+After meeting with our client, we decided to make several changes to enhance usability and aesthetics.
+One of the most noticeable changes was updating the homepage and notes page backgrounds to a more vibrant color palette, giving the app a fresh and engaging look.
+Additionally, we modified the toolbar buttons to create a more uniform design, making them visually appealing and easier for users to navigate.

-- **Redesigned Navigation:** Improved layout and streamlined user flows made the app more intuitive.
-- **Onboarding Tour:** Added an interactive walkthrough for new users to help them understand key features like location search, media uploads, and annotations.
+For onboarding, we implemented an interactive tour to help new users understand the platform.
+This task was also a great way to give our capstone team the opportunity to familiarize themselves with the project.
+We chose **Intro.js** as the library for this feature because of its popularity and ease of use.
+Later, we customized the CSS components of the onboarding tour to make it more visually pleasing and easy to follow, ensuring a smooth and welcoming user experience.

+In response to feedback on the notes view, we made significant improvements to how users interact with media.
+We updated the media component so users can play video and audio files directly within the view, eliminating the need to click on links to access them.
+Additionally, based on our client's request, we consolidated all media upload functionalities into the editor menu control.
+This change streamlined the process, enabling users to upload and manage all their media files in one place.

 #### **Evolving Media Uploads**

-The media upload feature underwent a complete overhaul to accommodate user needs:

-- **Bulk Uploads:** Added functionality to upload multiple files at once, making the process faster and more efficient.
+To meet user needs and improve functionality, we completely overhauled the media upload feature.
+Users can now upload multiple files at once, making the process faster and more efficient.
+Additionally, we enhanced the annotation tools to allow for tagging and organizing uploads with greater flexibility, helping users manage their content more effectively.
-- **Enhanced Annotation Tools:** Users can now tag and organize their uploads with greater flexibility.

 #### **Archiving Instead of Deleting**

-An early issue with database relationships led to a critical decision:

-- Instead of deleting data, we implemented an archiving system to preserve records without breaking database connections.
-This feature also gave users the ability to restore content when needed.
+While developing the app, we encountered an issue with database relationships that made data deletion problematic.
+Deleting records caused disconnections between related data, which compromised the app's functionality.
+To resolve this, we implemented an archiving system instead of outright deletion.
+This change preserved the integrity of database relationships and allowed users to restore archived data if needed, offering a robust and user-friendly solution.

-#### **Fixing Memory Leaks in Tests**
+#### **Fixing Memory Leaks in Test Cases**

-Testing revealed a recurring memory leak due to unresolved promises:

-- By restructuring our test cases and implementing a robust cleanup process, we resolved stack overflow issues and ensured our CI pipeline runs smoothly.
+Addressing memory leaks in our test cases was one of the most complex challenges we faced.
+Through a thorough review of previous test implementations, we identified several causes of memory leaks.
+Unclosed database connections were a significant issue, as were persistent global variables that prevented garbage collection.
+Circular references between objects and unremoved event listeners also contributed to memory retention.
+Additionally, timers (`setTimeout`, `setInterval`) that were not cleared after tests caused memory to remain allocated unnecessarily.

+To fix these issues, we ensured all database connections were properly closed, event listeners were removed, and timers were cleared after tests.
+Circular references were refactored to avoid retention, and global variables were scoped appropriately.
+We used tools such as Jest's `--detectLeaks` flag to identify potential memory leaks and `--detectOpenHandles` to find unclosed resources.
+The `--logHeapUsage` flag helped us monitor memory usage across test suites, providing insights into patterns of memory growth and areas for optimization.
+These efforts resulted in more reliable and efficient test cases.

 ---